 - Perfect Timing: Five minutes every day is better than hour once a week, just as brushing your teeth is better as a daily habit.
 Whatever amount of time you choose, a timer is a an essential tool to allow you to let go and go deep.
 When every two minutes feels like half an hour, you won’t need to check and re-check.
 And when the opposite blissfully occurs and 20 minutes feels like two minutes, the timer can bring you back to present time and moment.
 I set my own timer to every 10 minutes after the first 20, so I can keep going if I have only got into ‘the zone’ just before the gong.
 I use the fabulous app i-Qi clock http://www.i-qi-clock.com/ which has a selection of singing bowls and gong sounds to bring your mind back to the present moment gently and beautifully.
 The Transcendental Meditation method recommends 20 minutes a day but you can pick your own time, be that five minutes or 60, however 20 minutes does seem to be the golden number for daily regular practice which feels natural and still gets results.
 The Transcendental Meditation (TM) technique also uses mantra…

 - Mantra: Mantras deepen any meditative practice, not just for their repetitive nature; they open the mind to other states of consciousness which can be incredibly powerful.
 Even if they do feel alien at first, the Sanskrit mantras are ancient and sacred sounds carrying vibrational messaging and as there is a mantra for almost every purpose, be that drawing in money, love or removing negativity and obstacles, they are worth exploring on YouTube.
 Just by googling ‘mantra for …’ your chosen purpose and using in any meditation repertoire.
-The Gayatri Mantra or Om Namah Shivaya are failsafe regulars and my personal favourite is Om Hreem Kleem Namaha for drawing in the Goddess or feminine heartfelt aspect of any situation which is explained and demonstrated here: https://www.youtube.com/watch?v=2N--ee1NhT4
+The Gayatri Mantra or Om Namah Shivaya are failsafe regulars and my personal favourite is Om Hreem Kleem Namaha for inviting in the Goddess or feminine heartfelt aspect of any situation which is explained and demonstrated here: https://www.youtube.com/watch?v=2N--ee1NhT4

-- Mala Beads: Mala beads have multiple uses, not just ‘spiritual’ jewellery; essentially they help you count out rounds of pranayama breathing or sets of mantras so that you complete a set of 108 protestations or recitals.
-108 is a special number signifying the levels one needs to release to break the karmic cycle in the Buddhist tradition.
+- Mala Beads: Mala beads have multiple uses, not just ‘spiritual’ jewellery.
+Essentially they help you count out rounds of pranayama breathing or sets of mantras so that you complete a set of 108 protestations or recitals.
+108 is a sacred number signifying the levels one needs to release to break the karmic cycle in the Buddhist tradition.
 Sliding a bead along at each repetition acts as the counter so you can say focused on the meaning, sound or just your breath in your meditation rather than count.
 They also act as a stylish reminder to complete your practice and you can get them in most mystical shops and online.
 Satya jewellery have a beautiful selection of malas made of semi-precious stones if you want to treat yourself: https://www.satyajewelry.com/collections/malas

 Prayer is when we are talking to God, meditation is when we are listening and receiving…is it about time you took the call?